xenserver/xenadmin/README.md

 You can find the source code of these libraries (along with some patches) in [dotnet-packages](https://github.com/xenserver/dotnet-packages) repository.

-You also need NUnit libraries
+To run the [NUnit](http://www.nunit.org/) tests you will need the following libraries:

 * nunit.framework.dll
 * Moq.dll

-which can be obtained from <http://www.nunit.org/>.
+which can be obtained from <http://www.nuget.org/>.